zverok/magic_cloud/README.md

 It's reasonable for me.
 On my small Thinkpad E330, some 50-words cloud image, size 700×500, are typically generated in <10sec.
-It's not that cool, yet not to long for you to fell asleep.
+It's not that cool, yet not too long for you to fell asleep.

 Major performance eater is perfect collision detection, which Wordle-like cloud needs.
 MagicCloud for now uses really dumb algortihm with some